Regional forms of shamanism: Tsarist and Soviet Russia

-In Soviet Central Asia, the Soviet government persecuted and denounced shamans as practitioners of fraudulent medicine and perpetuators of outdated religious beliefs in the new age of science and logic.
+In Soviet Central Eurasia, the Soviet government persecuted and denounced shamans as practitioners of fraudulent medicine and perpetuators of outdated religious beliefs in the new age of science and logic.
 The radical transformations occurring after the October Socialist Revolution led to a sharp decrease in the activity of shamans.
-Shamans represented an important component in the traditional culture of Central Asians and because of their important role in society, Soviet organizations and campaigns targeted shamans in their attempt to eradicate traditional influences in the lives of the indigenous peoples.
-Along with persecution under the tsarist and Soviet regimes, the spread of Christianity and Islam had a role in the disintegration of native faith throughout central Asia.
+Shamans represented an important component in the traditional culture of Central Eurasians and because of their important role in society, Soviet organizations and campaigns targeted shamans in their attempt to eradicate traditional influences in the lives of the indigenous peoples.
+Along with persecution under the tsarist and Soviet regimes, the spread of Christianity and Islam had a role in the disintegration of native faith throughout central Eurasia.
 Poverty, political instability and foreign influence are also detrimental to a religion that requires publicity and patronage to flourish.

 By the 1980s most shamans were discredited in the eyes of their people by Soviet officials and physicians.

 Vietnam

 In Vietnam, shamans conduct rituals in many of the religious traditions that co-mingle in the majority and minority populations.
 In their rituals, music, dance, special garments and offerings are part of the performance that surround the spirit journey.

-Shamanism is part of the Vietnamese folk religion of the Đạo Mẫu (worship of mother goddesses).
+Shamanism is a part of Vietnamese folk religion, three branches of shamanism are known today as Đạo Mẫu, Thánh Trần worship and Nội Đạo Tràng (of which the most famous is Đạo Mẫu).
 In Vietnam, this ritual practice is called lên đồng or also known as hầu bóng, or hầu đồng, sessions involve artistic elements such as music, singing, dance and the use of costumes.

 Chầu văn, which is a traditional folk art of northern Vietnam, related to the Đạo Mẫu.
 The genre is famous for its use in rituals for deity mediumship.
 Chầu văn serves two purposes: to help hypnotize the medium for reception of the deities and to accompany the medium's actions with appropriate music.